 The Cambridge Companions Complete Collection includes several hundred books.
 Each Companion is a collection of introductory essays on aspects of a writer, artist, philosopher, religious thinker, cultural topic, or period.
 You can also find individual titles using the library's catalog, Virgo.
 Below are some examples of works included in this collection.

 Virgo, the UVA Library’s primary search tool, contains catalog records for books, print journals, DVDs, maps, and digitized materials, as well as links to online articles from our rich array of subscription journals.
 You can search catalog materials and articles together, or view those results separately, using the facets provided to limit your results by author, format, publication period, and more.
-To find online content in the catalog, use Format limiters like EBook, Streaming Video, or Online to limit your catalog search results.
+To find online content, use Filter Results By (on the left) and choose Online.